polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 1. Verify that you are in the `flipper` project folder.

-1. Compile the `flipper` smart contract vy running the following command:
+1. Compile the `flipper` smart contract by running the following command:

     ```bash
     cargo +nightly contract build